Matteo-Malve/RAGMedAssist-INLPT-WS2023/DOCUMENTATION.md

 ## <a name="fine-tuning"></a>3.4 Fine-Tuning

-After developing and evaluating the embedding models for our retrieval system, we initially opted against finetuning.
+After developing and evaluating the embedding models for our retrieval system, we initially opted against fine tuning.
 Our chosen embedding model, `thenlper_gte-base`, showed high performance, with metrics above 95% in preliminary evaluations.
-However, upon advisor recommendation, we explored finetuning and investigated two different methods for unsupervised learning.
-First, we applied the Transformer-based Sequential Denoising Auto-Encoder (TSDAE) method that is centered around the idea to construct an original sentence from its corrupted one (see [`TSDAE.py`](finetuning/TSDAE.py)).
+However, upon advisor recommendation, we explored fine tuning and investigated two different methods for unsupervised learning.
+First, we applied the Transformer-based Sequential Denoising Auto-Encoder (TSDAE) method that is centered around the idea to construct an original sentence from its corrupted one (see [`TSDAE.py`](finetuning/TSDAE/TSDAE.py)).
 During training, corrupted sentences are encoded into fixed-sized vectors and reconstructed by the decoder into the original sentence ([Wang et al., 2021](#TSDAE)).
-As a second method we explored contrastive learning in the context of finetuning and created positive and negative training samples for this purpose (see [`create_contrastive_learning_data.py`](finetuning/create_contrastive_learning_data.py)).
-For the positive one we used the paraphrasing model [`tuner007/pegasus_paraphrase`](https://huggingface.co/tuner007/pegasus_paraphrase) which is finetuned for paraphrasing tasks.
+As a second method we explored contrastive learning in the context of fine tuning and created positive and negative training samples for this purpose (see [`create_contrastive_learning_data.py`](finetuning/contrastive_learning/create_contrastive_learning_data.py)).
+For the positive one we used the paraphrasing model [`tuner007/pegasus_paraphrase`](https://huggingface.co/tuner007/pegasus_paraphrase) which is fine tuned for paraphrasing tasks.
 The idea behind this approach is to teach the model to differentiate between paraphrased (positive) and unrelated (negative) sentence pairs.

-Upon further consultation with our advisor though, we decided not to keep this finetuning data for future work, but did not carry out any further experiments, given also the danger of increasing hallucinations in the model's output after finetuning.
+Upon further consultation with our advisor though, we decided not to keep this fine tuning data for future work, but did not carry out any further experiments, given also the danger of increasing hallucinations in the model's output after fine tuning.

 # <a name="experimental-setup-results"></a>4. 🔬 Experimental Setup & Results